aws-samples/aws-modernization-with-hashicorp-terraform/content/040_terraform_cloud_setup/2-cloud-sign-up.md

 Since Terraform Cloud supports multiple users, you can collaborate with your team on each of these steps.
 For instance, each time you plan a new change, your team can review and approve the plan before it is applied.

 {{% notice tip %}}
 You can also use Terraform Cloud as a remote state backend for the CLI using local configuration and variables.
-Learn about this workflow in our [AWS](./../../aws-learn/terraform-cloud-get-started/1-cloud-sign-up.md) get started tutorials.
 {{% /notice %}}

 ## Create an account